k0ral/hbro/README.rst

 No cookies management available
   The Haskell binding is missing some necessary functions that make it impossible to act on cookies management.

+Configuring a proxy is impossible
+  This feature would make use of to the `webkit_get_default_session`_ function.
+Unfortunately, Webkit's Haskell binding doesn't provide such function for now.
+I'm adding it to the known issues and limitations.
+Thank you for reporting :) .

 .. _hackage: http://hackage.haskell.org/package/hbro
 .. _suckless manifest: http://suckless.org/manifest/